Quick install: Linux (CUPS and/or Samba)

 After completing the configuration wizard you are presented with a user synchronization status screen, showing the progress and results of the setup.

-- Click Login to access the Admin web interface and begin familiarizing yourself with the options and features available.
+Click Login to access the Admin web interface and begin familiarizing yourself with the options and features available.
+Take some time to explore, and refer back to the relevant sections of this manual as required.

 Step 5: Check the printer configuration